Azure/secrets-store-csi-driver-provider-azure/README.md

     metadata:
       name: <any-name>
     spec:
-      AzureIdentity: <name of AzureIdentity created from previous step>
+      azureIdentity: <name of AzureIdentity created from previous step>
-      Selector: <label value to match in your app>
+      selector: <label value to match in your app>
     ```

     ```